by Kelly Cutrone.

 From overdosing people on commercialized drugs, to media, to sex, to children and death, Kelly covers it all.

-She makes you feel as though you are worth everything you know deep down you are worth!
+are worth everything you know deep down you are worth!

 If you will only fight for something, the world will open up to you!